-Terpenes and cannabinoids are two buzzwords that are frequently bounced about the cannabis industry but perhaps not so for the casual cannabis connoisseur.
+Terpenes and cannabinoids are two buzzwords familiar to those in the cannabis industry but perhaps not so for the casual cannabis connoisseur.
 Both serve specific purposes and have similar things in common, yet at the same time, they’re vastly different.
 If you’re not sure of the difference between cannabinoids and terpenes, you will hopefully be able to discuss it at your next vaping party – get out that Volcano vaporizer – because we are here to educate you so you can sound like a true connoisseur.

-Have you ever noticed how even among the same strains, cannabis can smell different?
+Have you ever noticed how even among the same chemovars cannabis can smell different?
 How it has different notes, different aromas?
 Those are the terpenes doing their work.
 Terpenes are fragrant volatiles compounds that give cannabis its unique properties.
-Of course, they do more than just provide aromatics, but like the notes in a good wine, terpenes give cannabis its aromatic and flavor profile.
+Of course, they provide more than just aromatics, but like the notes in fine wine, terpenes give cannabis its aromatic and flavor profile.

 The oils are secreted in the resin gland of the plant, which also produce the cannabinoids THC and CBD.
 However, terpenes are not unique to cannabis and are found in other plants and fruits as well as herbs.

 When you combine different terpenes with different cannabinoids, you get what is called the “entourage effect.”
-This effect describes how different cannabinoids and differing terpenes, sometimes referred to as terpenoids, combine and lock onto different receptors in our brains to produce a unique high.
+This effect describes how different cannabinoids and terpenes, sometimes referred to as terpenoids, combine and lock onto different receptors in our brains to produce a unique high.
 When combined, terpenes work synergistically to enhance their therapeutic benefits.

-This can explain why people can feel different highs, even from the same harvest – because the amounts of terpenes secreted – and the kinds of terpenes can differ from plant to plant, even in the same strain from the same harvest.
+The differences between terpenes can explain why people can feel different highs, even from the same harvest – because the amounts of terpenes secreted – and the kinds of terpenes can differ from plant to plant, even in the same chemovar from the same harvest.
 In this, CBD and THC cannabinoids are typically similar – so there would be little difference in the amounts of the cannabinoids among the same strain.

-As knowledge of terpenes, and the testing of cannabis for the amounts of specific terpenes, become more widespread, you will see dispensaries and stores being able to cater to specific tastes and to specific highs.
-People will be able to pick and choose cannabis for the amount of terpenes and THC or CBD or other cannabinoids present.
+As knowledge of terpenes and cannabis testing for potency becomes more widespread, you will see that dispensaries and stores cancater to specific tastes and highs.
+People will be able to pick and choose cannabis for the amount of terpenes, THC or CBD content, or other cannabinoids present.
 This will allow for a more customized experience, all based upon what the consumer – or the patient – wants and needs.